Топ-100

 1) His mother was half French.
 In his veins Tchaikovsky had not only Russian, but also a significant part of Ukrainian blood, French and Austrian, and possibly German.
 He was brought up by a French governess.

-2) Tchaikovsky was a great traveler, he traveled all over Europe, lived in it for many years, was invited to America for the opening of the most prestigious music hall - Carnegie Hall.
+2) Tchaikovsky was a great traveler, he traveled all over Europe, lived in it for many years, he was invited to America for the opening of the most prestigious music hall - Carnegie Hall.
 He had the experience of communicating with a huge number of countries and cultures.
 In total, he visited 163 cities in 19 countries of the world (according to the current state of the borders).
 It's a lot!
 There were no planes back then.
 I will remind the era, he lived in the 2nd half of the 19th century - he was born in 1840 and died in 1893.

-3) He spoke several languages, read a huge amount of literature in the original, corresponded with 400 people in different languages.
+3) He spoke several languages, read a huge amount of literature in the original, he corresponded with 400 people in different languages.

 4) By the end of his life, he had the following titles: honorary doctor at the University of Cambridge (Great Britain), corresponding member of the Paris Academy of Fine Arts (France), honorary member of the Florence Academy of Arts (Italy), and member of the Amsterdam Philharmonic Society (Netherlands).